Building productive, customer focused teams

 However, the two-crew system not only improves productivity and predictability, it increases team morale as well.
 Engineers on the team clearly understand their roles and responsibilities and function more independently and with much greater accountability.
 This approach is ideal for DevOps teams, those responsible for both development and operations.
 However, this approach can be applied to nearly any agile team dealing with competing priorities.

 Try this approach on your team for a sprint or two.
 Use this article as the basis for your own approach, then learn from it and refine it to work for your team.
 Then, let us know how it works.
-You can find us on Twitter @mmanela and @ewaldhofman.
+You can find me on Twitter @mmanela.